-The following tips I have obtained from various sources, most notably from the websites provided in the “Links” page as well as from personal experience.
+The following tips I have obtained from various sources, most notably from the websites provided in “Links” as well as from personal experience.

 If you do not have buttermilk on hand, you can substitute it with milk and white vinegar.
-For each cup of buttermilk required, replace it with 1 cup of milk to which 1 tablespoon of white vinegar was added.
+For each cup of buttermilk required, replace it with 1 cup of milk supplemented with 1 tablespoon of white vinegar.
 Stir and let sit at room temperature for 10 minutes.

 - Cake and Pastry flour substitute: